-- (51) Survey of Special Education Course.
-All candidates for an initial Alabama Professional Educator Certification must complete a survey of special education course.
-The course should be designed to prepare candidates to demonstrate understanding of: - (a) Exceptionalities impacting individuals across the life span (early childhood, school age, adolescence, and adulthood) including definitions; eligibility criteria; distinguishing characteristics (learning style, behavioral patterns, educational strengths, and educational needs); etiology, incidence and prevalence; evaluation; assessment; instructional strategies; family and community values; cultural diversity; advocacy; resources; technology; and current research and issues. - (b) State and federal disabilities legislation (IDEA, Section 504, and ADA) and the importance of complying with those laws, including laws that relate to educating gifted students. - (c) Roles and responsibilities of members of different types of teams and appropriate collaboration strategies to enhance student learning and support. - (d) Appropriate practices related to the social and emotional development of gifted students and the individual, contextual, and relational aspects of students' lives as gifted or of high ability. - (52) Teaching Field.
+- (a) Exceptionalities impacting individuals across the life span (early childhood, school age, adolescence, and adulthood) including definitions; eligibility criteria; distinguishing characteristics (learning style, behavioral patterns, educational strengths, and educational needs); etiology, incidence and prevalence; evaluation; assessment; instructional strategies; family and community values; cultural diversity; advocacy; resources; technology; and current research and issues. - (b) State and federal disabilities legislation (IDEA, Section 504, and ADA) and the importance of complying with those laws, including laws that relate to educating gifted students. - (c) Roles and responsibilities of members of different types of teams and appropriate collaboration strategies to enhance student learning and support. - (d) Appropriate practices related to the social and emotional development of gifted students and the individual, contextual, and relational aspects of students' lives as gifted or of high ability. - (52) Teaching Field.
 The specific discipline or concentrated area of study in a State-approved program that leads toward educator certification; e.g., elementary education, Grades K-6; middle-level English language arts, Grades 4-8; middle-level mathematics, Grades 4-8; secondary English language arts, Grades 6-12; secondary history, Grades 6-12; or choral music, Grades P-12.
-Additional information about requirements for an academic major is in Rule 290-3-3-.02(2) for Class B programs and in Rule 290-3-3-.44(2)(e) for Alternative Class A programs.
+Additional information about requirements for an academic major is in Rule 290-3-3-.03(2) for Class B programs and in Rule 290-3-3-.42(2)(e) for Alternative Class A programs.
 Teaching field courses are typically unique to the discipline or area. - (53) Unit.
 When it was used by NCATE and the State, the institution, college, school, department, or other administrative body with the responsibility for managing or coordinating all programs offered for the initial and continuing preparation of teachers and other school personnel, regardless of where these programs are administratively housed.
 Also known as the professional education unit.
 With the creation of the Council for the Accreditation of Educator Preparation, "unit" was replaced with Educator Preparation Provider (EPP). - (54) Upper-Division.
 Coursework designated by an institution of higher education to be at the junior or senior level of undergraduate study.

-History: New 12-19-78; amended 12-13-90, effective 2-1-91; repealed and adopted new 01-09-97, effective 07-01-97; amended 06-14-99, effective 07-19-99; emergency rule to amend filed on 10-10-02; amended 12-12-02, effective 01-16-03; repealed and adopted new 09-11-03, effective 10-16-03; repealed and adopted new 07-13-04, effective 08-17-04; repealed and adopted new 04-14-05; effective 05-19-05; emergency amended rule adopted 04-14-05, effective 04-14-05; amended rule adopted 06-09-05, effective 07-14-05; repealed and adopted new 08-03-09; effective 10-1-09; amended 6-14-12, effective 7-19-12; repealed and adopted new 08-13-2015, effective 07-01-16; repealed and adopted new 9-13-18, effective 06-01-19.
+History: New 12-19-78; amended 12-13-90, effective 2-1-91; repealed and adopted new 01-09-97, effective 07-01-97; amended 06-14-99, effective 07-19-99; emergency rule to amend filed on 10-10-02; amended 12-12-02, effective 01-16-03; repealed and adopted new 09-11-03, effective 10-16-03; repealed and adopted new 07-13-04, effective 08-17-04; repealed and adopted new 04-14-05, effective 05-19-05; emergency amended rule adopted 04-14-05, effective 04-14-05; amended rule adopted 06-09-05, effective 07-14-05; repealed and adopted new 08-06-07, effective 09-10-07; repealed and adopted new 08-03-09; effective 10-1-09; amended 6-14-12, effective 7-19-12; repealed and adopted new 08-13-2015, effective 07-01-16; repealed and adopted new 9-13-18, effective 06-01-19; amended 06-11-20, effective 08-15-20; repealed and adopted new 08-12-21, effective 10-15-21.

-290-3-3-.01.01 Effective Dates.
+290-3-3-.02 Effective Dates.